 A good place to start is here – The Irish Civil War, an overview.

-The ‘Bridges Job’ – a disastrous defeat for the IRA in Dublin in early August 1922.
+The ‘Bridges Job’ – a disastrous defeat for the IRA in Dublin on August 5-6 1922.

 Wellington Barracks – A Microcosm of the Irish Civil war – a look at the experiences of one barracks of pro-Treaty troops in Dublin during the war.